Stoyan Deltchev: Gymnastics career

+Post-gymnastics career

 After he finished competing, Deltchev went to Liverpool, England to coach for several months, before he moved to the United States in 1991.
 He initially worked in Napa, California, and he now owns a gymnastics school in Reno, Nevada.

+Awards and honors

 In 2008, he was named to the International Gymnastics Hall of Fame.
 In 2019, he and other Bulgarian gymnasts such as Boriana Stoyanova were recognized for their achievements at the opening of the 2019 Bulgarian championships.